 This article guides the user on how to initially set up a new UniFi network including a UniFi Access Point (UAP), UniFi Switch (USW), UniFi Security Gateway (USG) and UniFi Cloud Key (UC-CK).
 It will cover the initial hardware connection to the moment a working wireless network is created.
 The UniFi User Guide and device Quick Start Guides will be referenced throughout the article.
 These documents can be downloaded from Ubiquiti Downloads.
 Find the correct docs by selecting the product line from the top bar and then the specific product model from the left hand menu.
 The docs will be under the Documentation header.
-The User Guide is particularly useful to install and get familiar with the UniFi Controller and its different sections and features.
+The User Guide is particularly useful to install and get familiar with the UniFi Network Controller and its different sections and features.

 NOTES & REQUIREMENTS:

 Although this guide will describe a setup that includes a USG, USW, UAP and Cloud Key, there will be a modified connection option described below if you do not have a USG and a Switch.
-However, if you are only connecting one or a few UAPs and aren't interested in using the UniFi Controller to manage your network, the mobile Standalone mode is a quick and easy solution.
+However, if you are only connecting one or a few UAPs and aren't interested in using the UniFi Network Controller to manage your network, the mobile Standalone mode is a quick and easy solution.
 Read more about it here.

 Table of Contents

 It is not mandatory to have the full UniFi topology in order to use the UniFi Network Controller.
 However, keep in mind that when you use third-party devices, you will not be able to manage them with the UniFi Network Controller.
 Most importantly, you will not be able to use features that are available to configure in the UniFi Network Controller.
 See the Feature Matrix below to see what features are provided by each type of UniFi device.